UBC's Commitment to Equity, Diversity and Inclusion within the CRC Program

 UBC has a robust strategy for raising awareness of our commitment to and the benefits of equity, diversity and inclusion within the Canada Research Chair Program (CRCP) and our broader research enterprise.

-Our strategy includes practices such as the following:
+Our strategy includes the following:

 The Canada Research Chairs program includes best practices for promoting equity, diversity and inclusion at each state of planning for, recruiting, hiring and retaining diverse faculty members.
 More information on CRCP’s Equity, Diversity and Inclusion Requirements and Practices may be found here.